Buell Ulysses XB12X

 So any travel bike needs travel options.
 And besides the standard Triple Tail Luggage Rack feature, you also have the option of mounting hard bags on the Buell.
 At a cost of $995 for the complete set of three- saddlebags and top trunk, they're not exactly cheap.
 However, if your intent is to rack up the mileage like so many of us do, they'll pay for themselves on the very first ride and are a must-have.
 After spending all that time on the bike covering all those miles, I couldn't imagine traveling without them.

 Saddlebags run $700 for the set and are cavernous affairs of usable space.
 You'll need the separate key to open and shut them each time.
 Plus, on the interior, they have some handy elastic straps on each side of the saddlebags allowing you to hold things in place.
 The bags open a full 90 degrees for easy access and easily pop off.
 I struggled slightly trying to keep the sides aligned when closing and latching the bags, but I can't be sure if it was a design flaw with these particular bags, or they just needed to be worn in.

 The top case operates much the same, keyed entry only and still plenty of space for quick items.
 I was hesitant to put anything of weighty origins in the top case due to the height, but this proved unfounded.
 Even with the saddlebags fully loaded, I never noticed they were back there.
 The luggage set matches the bike well, and by and large seem designed in conjunction with the bike rather than a forgetful afterthought.

-Other options are available for luggage carrying solutions and the matching hard bags are not your only option.
-A common solution is a tail-pack designed for the bike which allows the bike to retain its narrow stance and centers any addtional weight at center-mass on the rear seat (or just behind the rear seat), similar to if you were carrying a pillion passenger.
+Other options are available for luggage carrying solutions, and the matching hard bags are not your only option.
+A common solution is a tail-pack designed for the bike, which allows the bike to retain its narrow stance and centers any additional weight at center-mass on the rear seat (or just behind the rear seat), similar to if you were carrying a pillion passenger.